This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Adding a nucleus hive #

 When adding a nucleus hive to an existing organic apiary, shall it be considered as introduced bees (which are subject to commercial availability) or a replacement colony (which must be produced within operation or another established organic apiary)?
-(432) – 19 Apr 2019
+(432)

 Wax for foundation and comb foundation #

 Can plastic foundation that has been dipped in non-organic beeswax be used when organic beeswax dipped plastic foundations are not commercially available?
-(506.1) – Dec.
-18, 2020
+(506.1)

-No. The wax covering the plastic foundation must be organic (7.1.13.3).
+No. The wax covering the plastic foundation must be organic (Clause 7.1.13.3).

 Can non-organic wax comb foundation be used when organic sources are not commercially available?
-(506.2) – Dec.
-18, 2020
+(506.2)

 Treated hives #

-Reading clause 7.1.15.7, does the term “treated hive” apply to the containers present at the time of the treatment only or does it also apply to any clean or untreated temporary containers, such as honey supers in summer time, and unused frames?
+Reading Clause 7.1.15.7, does the term “treated hive” apply to the containers present at the time of the treatment only or does it also apply to any clean or untreated temporary containers, such as honey supers in summer time, and unused frames?
 (391)

-The term “treated hive” applies to the container(s) present at the time of the treatment, and not to supers or frames removed from a hive prior to treatment.
+The term “treated hive” applies to the container(s) present at the time of the treatment, and not to supers or frames removed from a hive prior to treatment Clause 7.1.15.7).
 However, the wax from any honey super frame or brood frame of the treated hive present or added during the 12-month transition period would need to be replaced with organic wax at the end of the transition period in order to return to organic production.

 Non-organic sugar for feeding colony #